uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/README.md

  * something we want all developers to have
  * not auto-generated from Gradle or NPM
  * the same for all developers (i.e. ensure that your user name doesn't appear in any file paths)

+# Glossary

+* MEES: Minimum Energy Efficiency Standards - regulations which require landlords to improve their properties if they have an EPC below E provided they meet certain criteria.

 # Older dev setup instructions - TODO:BEISDEAS-156 sort out